jataware/uncharted-ta1-pipeline/pipelines/point_extraction/README.md

 The `model_segmenter` param is optional.
 If present each image will be segmented and only the map area will be used for point symbol extraction.

+OCR text extraction is used to extract the "dip" magnitude labels for strike/dip point symbols.
+For this functionality, the `GOOGLE_APPLICATION_CREDENTIALS` environment variables must be set.

 ### REST Service ###
 `run_server.py` provides the pipeline as a REST service with the following endpoints:
 * ```POST:  /api/process_image``` - Sends an image (as binary file buffer) to the segmenter pipeline for analysis.
 Results are JSON string.